AlgoMaster Logo

 Standard Exceptions (std::exception hierarchy)

 The C++ standard library ships with a small family of exception classes rooted at std::exception.
-Throwing one of these instead of a raw int or a hand-rolled string gives every catch site a single, predictable interface to work with: a what() method that returns a description.
-The hierarchy also splits problems into two useful categories, bugs you could have caught earlier and failures that depend on the world outside your code.
+Throwing one of these instead of a raw int or a hand-rolled string gives every catch site a single, predictable interface: a what() method that returns a description.
+The hierarchy also splits problems into two useful categories: bugs that could have been caught earlier, and failures that depend on the world outside the code.

 Premium Content